tesujimath/nu_plugin_tracer/README.md

 Requires the new plugin API of Nu >= 0.93

-The new `local-socket` feature is not currently supported, so plugins must be built with `nu-plugin` dependency with `default-features = false`.

 ## Usage

 Add the plugin using the tracer as a shell interpreter, using the full paths of the plugin tracer and the actual plugin.